PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

    abbreviate it.

 .. note::
-   replace itself is a directive and you can sue even otherones like image.
+   You can use

+   "image": can be used for block-level images as well as in a substitution definition for inline images.
-   See even the :ref:`image example <reSTxt_style_guide_Pictures>`.
+   See even the :ref:`image example <reSTxt_style_guide_Pictures>'.

+   "replace": allows simple macro substitution.
+It also provides a workaround for the still missing support of nested inline markup.

+   "unicode": converts Unicode character codes to characters.

+   "date": inserts the current local date.

 .. _reSTxt_style_guide_Headlines: